Aikone History, Family Crest & Coats of Arms

 The surname Aikone was first found in Yorkshire, at Acomb which is now a suburb within the City of York Unitary Authority.
 The place name is most likely derived from the Old English acum, which meant "at the oak trees."
 The village dates back to at least the Domesday Book where it was listed as Achum, Acum and Acun, and was land held by the Archbishop of York.
 The village was designated as a manor held by St. Peter.
 There was land enough for 8 ploughs and there were 14 rent-paying tenants.

 By 1222, the village was listed as Akum.
 East and West Acomb, Northumberland have traditionally been quite a bit smaller than the Yorkshire village with West Acomb being the larger of the two.
 In both of these latter cases, the first record of the place name was with the Akum spelling in 1268.
 Hadrian's Wall runs about 1 mile (1.5 km), north east of Acomb, Northumberland.

 Some of the first records of the family were Philip de Akum, who was registered in Yorkshire in 1210 and Willelmus de Acom who was listed in the Yorkshire Poll Tax Rolls of 1379.

-Important Dates for the Aikone family
+Early History of the Aikone family

 This web page shows only a small excerpt of our Aikone research.
 Another 142 words (10 lines of text) covering the years 1086, 1325, 1379, 1525, 1574, 1670, 1692 and 1767 are included under the topic Early Aikone History in all our PDF Extended History products and printed products wherever possible.